 Seiyo.
 Sushi on Washington.
 A bit pricey and selection of sushi is not that wide but the quality is very good.

-\ Equator.
-Attached to Seiyo and serving Thai influenced cuisine.
+Equator is attached and serves Thai influenced cuisine.

-\ Tremont 647.
+Tremont 647.
 Taco Tuesday!
-The food is great but the tacos are better. \$2 tacos on Tuesdays with friendly service.
+The food is great but the tacos are better. \$2 tacos onTuesdays withfriendly service.
 Outdoor seating right on Tremont.

-(617) 266-4600 647 TremontSt.
-Boston, MA 02118 Parish Cafe.
+Parish Cafe.
 Really cool menu with featured sandwiches created by local Boston chefs.
 Delicious and affordable.
 Great beer list with unique drink selections, as well.